opengovsg/postmangovsg-guide/api-guide/programmatic-email-api/list-emails-api.md

 We currently support the following filters:

 - `status`: return emails with the specified status.
 For a list of possible values, see [this section](./tracking-email-status.md#email-status)
+- `tag`: return emails with the specified tag.
+This is a user-defined tag that is created when the email is sent.
+For more information, see [this section](./send-email-api/email-tagging-and-classification.md/#email-tagging)
 - `created_at`: return emails created within the specified time range; this roughly corresponds to the time when the API call to send the email was made.

 For `created_at`, the timestamp should be specified in valid [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601).
 The list of supported operators are: